EverlyWell/react-challenge/readme.md

   - Store this data in the users browser
 - If any favortied recipes are detected in the browser, add a button on the home page that shows a list of these recipes

+#### Bonus
+- Add a share button on the modal page to "Tweet" the recipe

 ### Submission